SanderMertens/flecs/docs/Relationships.md

 auto e = world.entity().add(Power);
 ```

-When the `With` relation is added to a relation, the additional id added to the entity will be a relation pair as well, with the same object as the original relation:
+When the `With` relationship is added to a relationship, the additional id added to the entity will be a relationship pair as well, with the same target as the original relationship:

 ```c
 ecs_entity_t Likes = ecs_new_id(world);